jundalisay/spblist/content/en/social/economics/principles/part-2/chapter-01.md

 We simplify this to: **value is created to remove the lack in society.**

-This mirrors the Third Law of Thermodynamics that states that energy goes from hot to cold to equalize the heat, or that organized systems become unstable as time passes.
+This mirrors the First Law of Thermodynamics, known as the law of conservation of energy*.
+That law states that energy cannot be destroyed.
+Instead, it merely changes forms.

 It also leads to the concept of economic development just as the thermodynamics law leads to the concept of time*.